Beginner Japanese Immersion Material

 Generally speaking, manga are easier to read than games, which are easier than visual novels to read, which are easier than light novels to read, which are easier than “actual” books/novels to read.

 Obviously, exceptions exist and within all of these mediums, the difficulty levels can really spike and fluctuate a lot.
 There’s some incredibly complex visual novels, and some incredibly simple games, and vice versa.
-It is easier to find manga and games targeted toward children than it is to find light novels (usually for young teenagers) or visual novels (ususally for young adults, and often with undertones of pornographical content, unfortunately).
+It is easier to find manga and games targeted toward children than it is to find light novels (usually for young teenagers) or visual novels (usually for young adults, and often with undertones of pornographical content, unfortunately).

 However, exceptions do exist.